wilfredloh/classes/README.md

 ```
 export PATH=$PATH:/usr/local/mysql/bin
 ```
-3. To access MySQL data from the terminal
+3. To access MySQL data using Terminal (Mac)
 ```
 mysql -uroot -p
 ```
 4. Configure details in db > dbconfig.js
-5. eed data in db > data.sql
+5. Seed data to MySQL database using data in db > data.sql
 6. To start server, run
 ```
 npm start
 ```
-All API endpoints are listed in routes > index.js
+All API endpoints can be found in routes > index.js
 <br/>
 <br/>
 (Optional) To view and manipulate data from the browser, start server and go to: <http://localhost:3000/api>